New examples of W$^*$ and C$^*$-superrigid groups

 The notion of height of elements in crossed products and group von Neumann algebras was introduced and developed in \cite{Io10} and \cite{IPV10} and was highly instrumental in many of the recent classification results in von Neumann algebras \cite{Io10,IPV10,KV15,CI17,CU18,CDK19,CDHK20}.
 Following \cite[Section 3]{IPV10} for every $x\in \cL(\G)$ we denote by $h_{\G}(x)$ the largest Fourier coefficient of $x$, i.e., $h_{\G}(x)={\max}_{\g\in \G }\ |\tau(xu_\g^*)|$.
 Moreover, for every subset $\cG\subseteq \El(\G)$, we denote by $h_{\G}(\cG)=\inf_{x\in \cG}h_{\G}(x)$, the height of $\cG$ with respect to $\G$.
 Using the notion of height Ioana, Popa and Vaes proved in their seminal work, \cite[Theorem 3.1]{IPV10} that whenever $\G$, $\La$ are icc groups such that $\El(\G) = \El(\La)$ and $h_{\G}(\La)>0$, then $\G$ and $\La$ are isomorphic.
 Therefore, in order to reconstruct the underlying groups from their von Neumann algebras a first step is to develop an adequate analysis to control the lower bound of their height.

-There have been a few situations in the literature where it was possible to control lower bounds for height.
-At the heart of these results it was the following common philosophy that was extensively exploited: given two group von Neumann decompositions of $\cM =\cL(\G)=\cL(\La)$, to conclude that the height $h_\G(\La_0)>0$ for some subgroup $\La_0<\La$ sometimes it suffices to check that there are only a few subgroups $\G_i\in {\rm Sub}(\G)$ and $\La_i\in {\rm Sub}(\La)$ such that their von Neumann algebras can be identified $\cL(G_i)=\cL(\La_i)$ in $\cM$ or just merely intertwined into each other.
-For example, this was the case of certain wreath products $\G=A^{(H)}\rtimes H$ in \cite{IPV10} and left-right shift actions $G= A^{(H)}\rtimes( H\times H)$ in \cite{BV12} if the von Neumann algebras of the core groups $A^{(H)}$ and of the acting groups $H$ and $H\times H$, respectively, could be identified with the von Neumann algebras of certain subgroups in the mystery group $\Lambda$.
+There have been a few situations in the literature where it was possible to obtain lower bounds for the height.
+At the heart of these results is the following common philosophy that was extensively exploited: given two group von Neumann decompositions of $\cM =\cL(\G)=\cL(\La)$, to conclude that the height $h_\G(\La_0)>0$ for some subgroup $\La_0<\La$ sometimes it suffices to check that there are only a few subgroups $\G_i\in {\rm Sub}(\G)$ and $\La_i\in {\rm Sub}(\La)$ such that their von Neumann algebras can be identified $\cL(\G_i)=\cL(\La_i)$ in $\cM$ or just merely intertwined into each other.
+For example, this is the case of certain wreath products $\G=A^{(H)}\rtimes H$ in \cite{IPV10} and left-right wreath products $\G= A^{(H)}\rtimes( H\times H)$ in \cite{BV12} where the von Neumann algebras of the core groups $A^{(H)}$ and of the acting groups $H$ and respectively $H\times H$ could be identified with the von Neumann algebras of certain subgroups in the mystery group $\Lambda$.